A Nonparametric Bayesian Framework for Uncertainty Quantification in Stochastic Simulation: Empirical Study

 \subsection{An $M/G/1$ Queue}

-An $M/G/1$ queue is used to study the performance of our Bayesian nonparametric framework, and we compare it with the direct bootstrap \citep{Barton_Schruben_2001}.
+An $M/G/1$ queue is used to study the performance of our DPM-based nonparametric Bayesian framework, and we compare it with the empirical distribution based direct bootstrap \cite{Barton_Schruben_2001}.
 Suppose that the arrival process is known with the arrival rate equal to $\lambda$, and the true distribution of service time $F^c$ is unknown.
 We are interested in the probability of each customer having the time staying in the system greater than a threshold, denoted by $\tau$.
 The unknown distribution for service time is estimated by using $m = 50, 500$ observations drawn from $F^c$.
 Among the seven examples in Table~1, Example~1 has infinite variance and Example~6 has support on $\Re$.
 Thus, we consider the remaining five examples as shown in Table~\ref{table:examplesOutput} as the underlying input distribution.
 For each case, the true mean system response $\mu^c$ is estimated by a side experiment with the runlength equal to $10^6$ customers.